-Brexit: What is at stake in EU-UK talks? - BBC News
+Brexit: What is at stake in EU-UK talks?

 The European Commission says it will "seek to guarantee the rights of both EU citizens in the UK and UK citizens in the EU, as well as their families (regardless of nationality)".
 It says "this includes rights that will only enter into effect in the future, such as old-age pensions".

-About 3.2 million non-British EU citizens live in the UK.
-Some 1.2 million UK nationals live in the other 27 EU member states.
+About 3.2 million non-British EU citizens live in the UK, with some 1.2 million UK nationals living in the other 27 EU member states.

 The UK government agrees that protecting citizens' rights needs to be tackled early in the talks.